What Darwin Nunez wore during Liverpool training as six players not spotted

-What Darwin Nunez wore during Liverpool training as six players not spotted ahead of Union SG
+What Darwin Nunez wore during Liverpool training as five players not spotted ahead of Union SG

 Observations made from Liverpool training ahead of the Europa League Group E clash against Royal Union Saint-Gilloise.